EternalEvan/Astra/README.md

 Step 4: Test your own images

-If you want to test your own images, you need to prepare images and corresponding prompts.
-You can refer to the [Prompt Extension section](https://github.com/Wan-Video/Wan2.1?tab=readme-ov-file#2-using-prompt-extension) in Wan2.1 for guidance on preparing captions.
+To test with your own custom images, you need to prepare the target images and their corresponding text prompts. **We recommend that the size of the input images is close to 832×480 (width × height)**, which is consistent with the resolution of the generated video and can help achieve better video generation effects.
+For prompts generation, you can refer to the [Prompt Extension section](https://github.com/Wan-Video/Wan2.1?tab=readme-ov-file#2-using-prompt-extension) in Wan2.1 for guidance on crafting the captions.

 ```shell
 python infer_demo.py \